huzaifa077-bit/huzaifaCT77/README.txt

-Hi !
-My name is Huzaifa Jawed and i study in NED University in the BCIT department .Have a good day :)
+The assignment deadline is 01/11/2024 i am submitting it on 31st October :)